kanaka/data-defined-systems/docs/presentations/source/presentation.md

 * [Read title]
 * Or as this talk could have been titled:
   "What this system needs is more YAML!"
+* So whether you love or hate YAML, I hope you're able to get something out of this talk.

 ---